A Niche Within Niche: Rethinking Natural Perfumery at Paris Perfume Week

 The curated exhibitions added another dimension.
 Scent of Italy felt like traveling through Italy by smell—an olfactory journey shaped through place, atmosphere, and cultural associations.

-I was particularly drawn to The Legacy of the Masters, a retrospective of influential perfumers presented as a journey through perfume history.
+I was particularly drawn to The Legacy of the Masters, a retrospective of historically significant perfumers presented as a journey through perfume history.
 Moving from Paul Parquet, the creator of Fougère Royale, to Jean Kerléo, founder of the Osmothèque, I experienced perfume as something both contemporary and deeply rooted in history.

-What I found particularly interesting emerged through conversations with founders.
-Again and again, a similar idea came up: people are not necessarily looking for a natural perfume as such—whether for reasons of “clean” fragrance or to avoid synthetics.
-They are simply searching for a scent they connect with.
+Again and again, a similar idea came up: people are not necessarily looking for a natural perfume to avoid synthetics or for reasons of cleanliness.
+They are simply searching for a scent they enjoy — a scent they connect with.

 Conversations in the Field

-A more detailed insight into this approach emerged in the masterclass with Hiram Green.
 His process begins with a single material—studying its facets in depth, and then building the composition through extensive experimentation.
-The development process can involve hundreds of trials, sometimes up to 500, before a perfume is finalized.
-The focus remains firmly on natural materials, not out of opposition to synthetics, but because their complexity already offers a rich field of exploration.
+Development can involve hundreds of trials, sometimes up to 500, before a perfume is finalized.

 A conversation with Camille Goutal, founder of Voyages Imaginaires, revealed another important aspect: cost.
 The price of raw materials used in their perfumes can reach around 800 euros per kilogram, compared to a much lower standard range in conventional perfumery.

-At the same time, initiatives such as Parfumeurs du Monde show how natural perfumery is also developing through collaboration—working with established perfumers such as Bertrand Duchaufour to create compositions that place natural extracts at the center of the creative process.
+At the same time, initiatives such as Parfumeurs du Monde show how is natural perfumery is developing through collaboration—working with established perfumers such as Bertrand Duchaufour to create compositions that place natural extracts at the center of the creative process.

 A different, more concept-driven approach was visible in the newly launched brand Amniens.
 Their collection is built around the effect of scent on mood, with fragrances designed to support states such as focus, joy, energy, and calm—moving beyond traditional aromatherapeutic blends toward compositions that function more clearly as perfumes.

 Even perfumers who do not work exclusively with natural materials are shifting their approach.
-In a conversation with Adrian, co-founder of Tobba, he explained that his intention is to guide visitors toward their own sensory experience—focusing on how a perfume makes them feel, rather than on what it is supposed to represent or which fragrances are bestsellers.
+In a conversation with Adrien, co-founder of Tobba, he explained that his intention is to guide visitors toward their own sensory experience—focusing on how a perfume makes them feel, rather than on what it is supposed to represent or which fragrances are bestsellers.

 The language of perfumery is expanding, slowly and quietly.
-And within that expansion, there is increasing space for approaches that are more material-focused, more perceptual, and more nuanced.
+Within that expansion, I sense a growing space for approaches that are more material-focused, more perceptual, and more nuanced.
+It will be interesting to see how this develops further.

 Stay connected with news and updates!